DavidsonGroup/flexiplex/index.md

 ## Demutiplexing multiple barcodes

 Some barcoding schemes, such as visiumHD 3', split-seq, pip-seq etc, embed multiple barcodes at either or both ends of a read.
 These are often (but not always) accompanied by short spacer sequences and a UMI.
-Barcoding structures like this are best handled with multiple runs of flexiplex - where each run searchers for one the barcodes and adds it to the read id.
-Since flexiplex can read and write fastqs from standard IO, these mutliple searchs can all be done through pipingon the commanda line. e.g.:
+Barcoding structures like this are best handled with multiple runs of flexiplex - where each run searches for one the barcodes and adds it into the read header.
+Since flexiplex can read and write fastq format from standard IO, these multiple searches can achieved in a single command line using pipes e.g.:

 flexiplex [options to find BC1 + UMI] | flexiplex [options to find BC2] | flexiplex [options to find BC3] > final_out.fastq
 The read IDs in the final output will then have the following structure:
 @BC3_#BC2_#BC1_UMI#originalID

 To improve the identification of the barcode region, all flexiplex runs prior to the last one should switch read trimming off (-r false)(version 1.02.6+ only).
+The order the barcodes are searched does not matter, aside from it impacting the order they are reported in the read header.

 As a concrete example.
 Imgaine we have a barcode structure like this:
-[UMI][ACA][BC1][TCTCTC][BC2][GTGTGT][BC3][TTTTTTTTTT], where the UMI and barcodes are all 8bp long.
-We could demultiple with:
+[UMI][ACA][BC1][TCTCTC][BC2][GTGTGT][BC3][TTTTTTTTTT][cDNA], where the UMI and barcodes are all 8bp long.
+We could demultiplex with:

 cat raw_reads.fastq |
 flexiplex -u "????????" -x "ACA" -b "????????" -x "TCTCTC????????GTGTGT????????TTTTTTTTTT" -k barcodes.txt -r false |
 flexiplex -x "ACA????????TCTCTC" -b "????????" -x "GTGTGT????????TTTTTTTTTT" -k barcodes.txt -r false |
-flexiplex -x "ACA????????TCTCTC????????GTGTGT" -b "????????" -x "TTTTTTTTTT" -k barcodes.txt -r true
+flexiplex -x "ACA????????TCTCTC????????GTGTGT" -b "????????" -x "TTTTTTTTTT" -k barcodes.txt -r true > final_out.fastq
-> final_out.fastq

 The edit distances for the flank sequence (-f) and barcode (-e) may need to be adjusted for the search length and number of barcodes. e.g. -e 1 would be reasonable when the barcodes are 8 bp long and there are ~1000 of them.